signet-framework/case-study/pages/case-study/design-decisions.md

 # Design Decisions

-Signet's feature set have been thoughtfully designed for a specific use case: making it simple to integrate contract testing for small organizations with a rapidly scaling microservice architecture.
+Signet's feature set has been carefully designed for a specific use case: making it simple to implement contract testing to reduce the burden of integration and E2E tests in CI/CD.
-Now that we have described what Signet is and what it does, we will examine five key engineering decisions we made when designing Signet.
+Now that we have described what Signet is and what it does, we will examine five of the more interesting engineering decisions we made when designing Signet.

 We begin by discussing Signet's model for consumer contracts and provider specifications.
 This sets up an analysis of Signet's first-class support for consumer contract generation and provider verification.